Thursday, September 29, 2016

 FannyAnn Eddy: Lesbian martyr in Africa

 FannyAnn Eddy was a major activist for LGBT rights in her native Sierra Leone and the rest of Africa.
-She was murdered 11 years ago today on Sept.
-29, 2004.
+She was murdered on this date (Sept.
+29) in 2004.
 Nobody was ever convicted of the crime.

 She founded the Sierra Leone Lesbian and Gay Association in 2002 and advocated for LGBT rights at the United Nations.
 Her organization documented harassment, beatings and arbitrary arrests of LGBT people in her country.